 Step 1: Set environment, network layout, and antenna array parameters

-a) Choose one of the scenarios (e.g. UMa, UMi-Street Canyon, or InH-Office).
+a) Choose one of the scenarios (e.g. RMa, UMa, UMi-Street Canyon, UMi-Open square, or InH-Office, InH-Shopping mall, etc. ).
 Choose a global coordinate system and define zenith angle θ, azimuth angle ϕ, and spherical basis vectors , as shown in Figure 7.3-2.
 Note: Scenario RMa is for up to 7GHz while others are for up to 100GHz

 b) Give number of BS and UT

-c) Give 3D locations of BS and UT, and LOS AOD (ϕLOS,AOD), LOS ZOD (θLOS,ZOD), LOS AOA (ϕLOS,AOA), LOS ZOA (θLOS,ZOA) of each BS and UT in the global coordinate system
+c) Give 3D locations of BS and UT, and calculate LOS AOD (ϕLOS,AOD), LOS ZOD (θLOS,ZOD), LOS AOA (ϕLOS,AOA), LOS ZOA (θLOS,ZOA) of each BS and UT in the global coordinate system.

 d) Give BS and UT antenna field patterns Frx and Ftx in the global coordinate system and array geometries